MicrosoftDocs/architecture-center/docs/example-scenario/mch-health/medical-data-insights-content.md

 ## Potential use cases

-This solution demonstrates the following capabilities, which are applicable to many industries:
+This solution is ideal for the healthcare industry.
+The scenario also demonstrates the following capabilities, which are applicable to many industries:

 - Gather structured and unstructured data from multiple sources, and visualize trends and insights using Power BI.
 - Set up automated operational tasks based on these insights.